pjtunstall/lem-in/README.md

 There are several ways to do this.
 One is the Ford-Fulkerson method.
 As originally described for directed graphs, this works by defining an auxiliary network called the residual graph, having the same nodes and edges as the original graph, except that the weight of each edge, known as the residual capacity, is set equal to capacity minus flow.
 Initially the flow is set to zero.
 Then, for as many iterations as possible, we find a provisional path (known as an augmenting path) from `start` to `end` (with no cycles) in the residual graph.
 When such a path is found, we send as much flow as possible along it (always 1 in our case) and adjust the residual capacities accordingly.
 In this way, we get to push back flow where needed (cancel it out) if we make a less than optimal choice of path.
 Every new path increases the total flow, hence the name augmenting path.
 When no more paths are possible, the flow is maximal.

-[^S] outlines Ford-Fulkerson and shows a way to adapt this technique to undirected graphs.
+Schroeder, Guedes, and Duarte[^S] outline Ford-Fulkerson and show a way to adapt this technique to undirected graphs.
 This is relevant because we've assumed that ants can pass either way along the tunnels.
 Our instructions make no mention of a preferred direction.
 At first, we wondered if the order that the rooms are named in the list of connections might indicate a direction, but there are counterexamples among the audit solutions: In [example02](nests/audit_examples/example02), a connection is listed as `3-2`, but, in turn three, `L2` moves from `2` to `3`:

 ```
 L1-3 L2-1